bparanj/crystal/programming/iac/docs/experiments/git.md

 3. **Release Phase**: After the build process, Heroku moves to the release phase, where the slug is prepared for deployment.
 This may include executing database migrations and other pre-deployment tasks defined in the application's Procfile.

 4. **Running on Dynos**: The slug is then deployed to one or more dynos, which are isolated, virtualized Linux containers managed by Heroku.
-These dynos are where the application actually runs.
+These dynos are where the application ly runs.
 Heroku abstracts the underlying infrastructure, so developers don't need to manage or access the servers directly.

 5. **Routing**: Heroku's routing layer automatically directs traffic to the dynos running the application, handling load balancing and ensuring high availability.